Magic Mirror (Snow White): Disney's Snow White franchise

-The Magic Mirror appeared in Disney's Snow White and the Seven Dwarfs voiced by Moroni Olsen.
-The Magic Mirror contained an imprisoned spirit resembling a drama mask who is referred to as the Slave in the Magic Mirror.
-In his first appearance in the film, the Evil Queen would consult with the Magic Mirror to ask who the fairest one of all was.
-The Magic Mirror always told the Evil Queen that she was the fairest one of all.
-When asked who the fairest of all is, the spirit replies that, while the Queen is beautiful, a fairer being exists.
+The Magic Mirror appears in Disney's Snow White and the Seven Dwarfs, voiced by Moroni Olsen.
+This version contains an imprisoned spirit resembling a drama mask who is referred to as the Slave in the Magic Mirror.
+In his first appearance in the film, the Evil Queen consults with the Magic Mirror to ask who the fairest one of all is.
+The Magic Mirror tells the Evil Queen that she was the fairest one of all; however, while she is beautiful, a fairer being exists.
 When the Queen angrily asks for the girl's name, the spirit describes her, making it obvious to the Queen that Snow White is the one being referred to.
-The Queen then orders her Huntsman to kill Snow White and bring her back her heart.
-When the Evil Queen asks the Magic Mirror who the fairest of them all was later that evening, the Magic Mirror told her that Snow White was still the fairest of them all.
-Though the Queen at first believes the spirit to be incorrect and showed it the heart in question, she is told that she holds the heart of a pig and that Snow White still lives in the Cottage of the Seven Dwarfs.
+The Queen orders her Huntsman to kill Snow White and bring back her heart.
+Later that evening, when the Evil Queen asks the Magic Mirror who the fairest of them all is, the Magic Mirror tells her that Snow White was still the fairest of them all.
+Though the Queen at first believes the spirit to be incorrect and showed it the heart in question, she is told that she holds the heart of a pig and that Snow White still lives in the cottage of the Seven Dwarfs.

-When the attraction Snow White's Scary Adventures was redone in 1994, the Magic Mirror is featured and voiced by Tony Jay.
+The Magic Mirror appears in the Disneyland attraction Snow White's Scary Adventures, voiced by Tony Jay.

-The Magic Mirror appeared in the television series House of Mouse, voiced again by Tony Jay.
-It is seen in the lobby of the club.
-The Magic Mirror would always answer questions given to him by the guests or give advice to the staff members.
-In the episode "House of Magic," Daisy accidentally makes the guests disappear causing Mickey to turn to the Magic Mirror for information on how to undo the spell.
+The Magic Mirror appears in the animated series House of Mouse, voiced again by Tony Jay.
+It is seen in the lobby of the club, answering questions from the guests and giving advice to the staff members.
+In the episode "House of Magic", Daisy accidentally makes the guests disappear, causing Mickey to turn to the Magic Mirror for information on how to undo the spell.
 When the Magic Mirror gives a cryptic answer, Mickey asks him to repeat it again in a way he can understand it.
 The Magic Mirror tells him to check the prop basement for anything that can help them.
-As Mickey leads the staff to the basement, the Magic Mirror quotes that nobody wants to hear his cryptic answers anymore.
+As Mickey leads the staff to the basement, the Magic Mirror states that nobody wants to hear his cryptic answers anymore.

-The Magic Mirror also appeared in Fantasmic! voiced again by Tony Jay.
+The Magic Mirror appears in Fantasmic!, with Tony Jay reprising the role.